Photography Terminology Explained

 Ultimately, light modifiers play an important role in shaping the atmosphere and look of any image.
 As a result, it is important for photographers to understand how each of these tools works and when to use them effectively.

 Lithium-Ion is another type of rechargeable battery used in digital cameras and other small electronic devices.

-Lossy is the term to describe the data-compression technique that result to some loss in data.
+Lossy is the term to describe the data-compression technique that results in some loss in data.
 An example is reducing the detail of a digital image file.
-Most video compression techniques utilize lossy compression like saving a picture as a .jpg or .jpeg
+Most video compression techniques utilize lossy compressions like saving a picture as a .jpg or .jpeg

 Matrix metering is the process of using an exposure meter to measure light in several areas of a scene and analyzing the results to determine proper exposure.